Snownee/Jade/docs/README.md

 Welcome to Jade's developer wiki!

-This documentation uses official mappings.
+This documentation uses the official mappings.

 ## Links